 The Digital Collection

 The King Library Digital Collection currently includes a representative selection of photographs and ephemera from the Fiesta de las Rosas Collection.
 New images are added to the collection as they are digitized.
-If you are interested in keeping up to date with the latest additions, you can sign up for the collection RSS feed.

 For information about using images from this collection, contact the California Room.